hernandanielg/stripe-fee/README.md

 - Docker
 - docker-compose

+### Instructions
 1. Create a `.env` file based on .env.example and then modify MYSQL parameters
 2. Run `docker-compose up`
 3. That's it.

 ### Run tests

+First let's install selenium:
+`pip install --upgrade selenium`

 Use the following command to run tests
-`python manage.py test --keepdb`
+`python manage.py test --keepdb `

-When using Docker please do:
-`docker-compose exec web python manage.py test --keepdb`

 And please be patient ;)